 These filters are available in different pores sizes ranging from 0.005 to 0.1 micron.

 UF membranes need regular maintenance to flush away the captured particles in membranes lest they get clogged.

 For UF to work efficiently, you need to pretreat the water for any iron and hardness-causing molecules.

 To be honest, they’re more practical in industrial application than residential.

 What Are Tannins?

-There’s another, more probable, route for tannins to enter your well.
-Sometimes surface water, or local runoff, passes through the decayed leaves and peaty soil and absorbs all the tannins before seeping into your well through cracked well walls.
+Sometimes, surface water, or local runoff, passes through the decayed leaves and tannin-rich soil and absorbs all the tannins before seeping into your well through cracked well walls.

 Effects of Tannins on Drinking Water